 What are ways to make my medical school application stand out?

-- Academic Rigor and Excellence: Emphasize strong GPA and MCAT scores, showing your capability to manage demanding academic work.
+- Academics and Excellence: Emphasize strong GPA and MCAT scores, showing your capability to manage demanding academic work.

 - MCAT Preparation: Prioritize thorough preparation for the MCAT to demonstrate readiness for medical school.